Learn Overcoming FOMO in Recovery: 6...

 6. Build New Routines: Finding Joy Without Drugs or Alcohol

-As you make your own FOMO fun, it can help to replace old activities with new ones that don’t involve drugs or alcohol.
-Maybe you go for a daily bike ride during happy hour.
-Maybe you go to a movie on Saturday night instead of a drunk-fest.
-As you find new things to occupy your time, you discover life can be fun without substance abuse.
+As you work to build your own fun, it can help to replace old activities with new ones that don’'t involve drugs or alcohol.
+For instance, you may go for a daily bike ride during happy hour instead of going to the bar.
+Maybe you go to a movie on Saturday night instead of a party where you know people will be drinking.
+As you find new ways to spend your time, you may find that life can be more rewarding without substance use.

 Ready to Build a Life You Won't Want to Miss?